-If XiaoZhi is too difficult for you to say, just call me X. I am a freelance science reporter based in Singapore, my home country.
+If XiaoZhi is too difficult for you to say, just call me X. I am a freelance science reporter currently based in Massachusetts.
+I am originally from Singapore.

 I am fluent in English and Mandarin Chinese.

 Contact me at xiaozhi (dot) lim (at) gmail (dot) com